targeted/fpga-reg-power/README.md

 For the hybrid chips, that contain both a CPU core and FPGA, the CPU is ignored, only the FPGA half is used.

 And I absolutely cannot explain the results from the Runber device featuring Gowin 1N4 chip, it goes off the chart right away, for no apparent reason.
-Its TEC0117 sibling does just fine.
+Its two other Gowin siblings do just fine.
 Perhaps there is something wrong with the particular board, or the chip.